 For that reason, anxiety can be quite overwhelming, even impairing people’s ability to normally function.

-Whether you suffer from generalized anxiety disorder, panic disorder, social anxiety disorder, or phobias, here are 15 natural remedies for anxiety you can try today.
+Whether you experience generalized anxiety disorder, panic disorder, social anxiety disorder, or phobias, here are 15 natural remedies for anxiety you can try today.

 Routine physical activity is one of the best ways to improve your overall mental health and to naturally reduce symptoms of anxiety.